dejbug/monotide/README.md

 # monotide

-not sure yet
+not sure yet - for fonts

 # downloads

-no releases yet
+see `releases` for downloads

 fetch the automated test builds from [appveyor](https://ci.appveyor.com/project/dejbug/monotide/build/artifacts) ( if you must )